Spiridon Putin: Career

 Putin worked at the Hotel Astoria in Saint Petersburg, where he once served Grigori Rasputin.
 Rasputin gave Putin a gold ruble as he was impressed with the cuisine and noticed the similarity between their names.

-After the Russian Revolution of 1917, Putin fled to his ancestral home in Tver Governorate.
+After the 1917 Russian Revolution, Putin fled to his ancestral home in Tver Governorate.
 He later returned to Petrograd, after which he moved to Moscow.
 In Moscow he became Vladimir Lenin's chef.
 After Lenin's death in 1924, Putin cooked for Lenin's widow, Nadezhda Krupskaya and her sister until their deaths years later.
 During this time he also cooked occasionally for Joseph Stalin.
 Putin most likely served in the employ of the NKVD, the secret police predecessor of the KGB.
 After Krupskaya's death in 1939, he worked as chef in a Moscow Communist Party boarding house at Ilyinsky, Moscow Oblast.

 Putin continued working as a chef until shortly before his death in Moscow on his 86th birthday in 1965.